chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 Put shortly my solution is a [*data oriented*](http://gamesfromwithin.com/data-oriented-design) implementation of the [*entity/component system*](http://en.wikipedia.org/wiki/Entity_component_system) (ECS) architectural pattern.

-The ultra short introduction to ECS is that all behavior is modelled as *components*.
-Components are simple data structures that are updated by certain *systems*.
-For example, if you attach a `GravityComponent` to a game entity the `GravitySystem` will apply gravity to that entity.
+Let me give an ultra short introduction to the ECS pattern.
+Data is modelled as simple data structures called *components* (typically plain old structs).
+Each component type is updated by its corresponding *system*.
+For example, `GravitySystem` would process all `GravityComponent` instances. *Entities* are just a way of grouping components into logical units.
+For example, a monster entity would typically have several associated components: `GravityComponent`, `AIComponent`, `RenderingComponent`, etc. If you destroy the monster its associated components will be destroyed too.

-If you want a certain behavior you must create the corresponding component.
-For example, if you want to add air drag in my game, you would write:
+As with most software patterns ECS can be implemented in various ways.
+In my game, if you want to add air drag you would write:

 {% highlight cpp %}
 DragHandle dragHandle = DragSystem::create(rigidBodyHandle);
 {% endhighlight %}

+A `DragHandle` is an integer that identifies a certain drag component.
+For example, it can be used to stop the drag behavior: `DragSystem::destroy(dragHandle)`.

+Systems and the corresponding component types can reference other component types if need be.
+This is once such example: drag components are dependent on rigid body components, so they require a `rigidBodyHandle` to be created.

-`DragSystem::update()` will then process each drag component.
-It will use `rigidBodyHandle` to apply drag force to the corresponding rigid body.
-You stop the behavior by calling `DragSystem::destroy(dragHandle)`.
+When `DragSystem::update()` is called as part of the game loop, it will process each drag component.
+It will use the `rigidBodyHandle` handle to apply drag force to the corresponding `RigidBodyComponent`.

 In my ECS implementation an entity is nothing more than a unique integer: `EntityHandle`.
 There is no `Entity` class.
 To apply behavior to an entity you create the associated component as described above and link it to an entity like this:

 {% highlight cpp %}
-EntityHandle entity = EntityManager::create();
+EntityHandle entityHandle = EntityManager::create();

-RigidBodyHandle rigidBody = Physics::createRigidBody();
+RigidBodyHandle rigidBodyHandle = Physics::createRigidBody();
-ComponentManager::link(entity, ComponentType::RigidBody, rigidBody);
+ComponentManager::link(entityHandle, ComponentType::RigidBody, rigidBodyHandle);

 DragHandle drag = DragSystem::create(rigidBody);
-ComponentManager::link(entity, ComponentType::Drag, drag);
+ComponentManager::link(entityHandle, ComponentType::Drag, dragHandle);
 {% endhighlight %}

 If you are wondering why I'm using *handles* (plain old integers) instead of pointers, check out the awesome [Molecular Musings blog](https://molecularmusings.wordpress.com/2013/05/17/adventures-in-data-oriented-design-part-3b-internal-references/).